RahimUllah001/DjangoCourseStepByStep/README.md

 ### Day 14 - Using Bootstrap Template Inheritance in Django
 You can view the full details of this project [here](./gs14/day14-project14.md).

+### Day 17 - How to Create a Table in a Database using Django and Achieve Migration
+You can view the full details of this project [here](./gs17/day17-project17.md).